yasirroni/pru/README.md

 ## Known Issue

-In python3.7, pru can't install and update requirements using a single call of `upgrade_requirements`.
+In python3.7, pru "sometimes" can't install and update requirements using a single call of `upgrade_requirements`.
+To fix this, simply run two times.